Guterfps/Ball_Game/README.md

 ## Description

-A simple game built with Rust and [Bevy](https://bevyengine.org/), a data-driven game engine..
+A simple game built with Rust and [Bevy](https://bevyengine.org/), a data-driven game engine.

 ## Getting Started